If you’re looking for tips on how to save money on a low income, you’re in the right place!

 22. Pick up a money-saving skill

 Having a hobby is not only great for mental health, but it can also save you money!
 If you’re looking to develop money-saving skills, consider things like baking, sewing, and basic carpentry.
-Once you develop these skills, you can save yourself money by provide these services to yourself instead of hiring someone else to do it for you!
+Once you develop these skills, you can save yourself money by providing these services to yourself instead of hiring someone else to do it for you!

 23. Automate your savings to save money on a low income